Mumble-SRL/MBMessagesSwift/Readme.md

 $ gem install cocoapods
 ```

-To integrate the MBurgerSwift into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate the MBMessagesSwift into your Xcode project using CocoaPods, specify it in your Podfile:

 ```ruby
 platform :ios, '12.0'